davidfowl/AspNetCoreDiagnosticScenarios/Guidance.md

 }
 ```

-## Always flow CancellationToken(s) to APIs being called that also take a CancellationToken
+## Always flow CancellationToken(s) to APIs that take a CancellationToken

 Cancellation is coorperative in .NET.
 Everything in the call chain has to be explicitly passed the `CancellationToken` in order for it to work well.
 This means you need to explicitly pass the token into other APIs that take a token if you want cancellation to be most effective.